mag-noise/crm/README.md

 ```

 ## Dependencies and Submodules
 This project uses submodules to manage dependencies.
 Ensure that you have initialized and updated the submodules as described above.

+Requiers: https://github.com/mag-noise/mapCDF for CDF generation

 ## Usage
 Provide detailed instructions on how to use your project.
 Here’s an example: